beesaferoot/Word-Count/README.md

 # Word Count

 Word count program
-Counts word in a given file using command line arguments to specify tasks
+Counts words in a given file using command line arguments to specify tasks